 Eryone PLA Filament 1.75mm – The spool Eryone provide with this 1KG of filament is a right size with no cutouts on the outer perimeter, for this reason, it rolls nice and freely on my bearing spool holder.

 Eryone Silk Copper Review: Print Copper for Pennies! – Everyone loves filament that is different, well this one you need to check it out to see for your self its so shiny.

 Eryone Silk Silver Filament Review – Another excellent silk filament to try out, this time its high silver filament to use on multiple different types of models.

-Eryone Rainbow Filament – Oh How Colourfull – Are you tired of your plain old filament?
+Eryone Rainbow Filament – Oh How Colourful – Are you tired of your plain old filament?
 Bored of watching the same colour print layer on the layer?